Evangelical Church, Levoča: The church

-The church's architect was Anton Povolný, who also designed the town's County Hall (Župný dom) (constructed 1802-1822), both in a Neoclassical style.
+The church's architect was Anton Povolný, who also designed the town's County Hall (Župný dom) (constructed 1802–1822), both in a Neoclassical style.
 The format of the church is a Greek cross, surmounted by a dome.
 There are two pipe organs, a Baroque organ from the first church and a larger modern instrument.
 The large painting above the altar, of Christ walking on the water, was painted by Jozef Czauczic.
 THe church maintains an extensive historic library.

 Other buildings in Levoča associated with the church

-A number of other buildings in Levoča are asosciated with the church and the Lutheran community of the town.
+A number of other buildings in Levoča are associated with the church and the Lutheran community of the town.